smallbigcake/CybersecurityStudy/CISSP/domain/7-security-operations.md

 For organizations processing data, there will also be technical challenges of replicating and synchronizing data among multiple processing sites, for which solutions like disk or database mirroring may be useful.
 Many cloud services are inherently designed to support this use case, and instantly replicated data storage is a standard feature in many cloud databases and SaaS tools.
 This can address risks related to data syncing and replication between sites, but as with any migration to a cloud or outsourced service provider, there are increased risks related to losing control over data.

+#### Database Recovery

+##### Electronic Vaulting

+In an electronic vaulting scenario, database backups are moved to a remote site using bulk transfers.
+The remote location may be a dedicated alternative recovery site (such as a hot site) or simply an offsite location managed within the company or by a contractor for the purpose of maintaining backup data.
+If you use electronic vaulting, remember that there may be a significant delay between the time you declare a disaster and the time your database is ready for operation with current data.
+If you decide to activate a recovery site, technicians will need to retrieve the appropriate backups from the electronic vault and apply them to the soon-to-be production servers at the recovery site.

+As with any type of backup scenario, be certain to periodically test your electronic vaulting setup.
+A great method for testing backup solutions is to give disaster recovery personnel a “surprise test,” asking them to restore data from a certain day.

+##### Remote Journaling

+With remote journaling, data transfers are performed in a more expeditious manner.
+Data transfers still occur in a bulk transfer mode, but they occur on a more frequent basis, usually once every hour and sometimes more frequently.
+Unlike electronic vaulting scenarios, where entire database backup files are transferred, remote journaling setups transfer copies of the database transaction logs containing the transactions that occurred since the previous bulk transfer.

+Remote journaling is similar to electronic vaulting in that transaction logs transferred to the remote site are not applied to a live database server but are maintained in a backup device.
+When a disaster is declared, technicians retrieve the appropriate transaction logs and apply them to the production database, bringing the database up to the current production state.

+##### Remote Mirroring

+Remote mirroring is the most advanced database backup solution.
+Not surprisingly, it’s also the most expensive!
+Remote mirroring goes beyond the technology used by remote journaling and electronic vaulting; with remote mirroring, a live database server is maintained at the backup site.
+The remote server receives copies of the database modifications at the same time they are applied to the production server at the primary site.
+Therefore, the mirrored server is ready to take over an operational role at a moment’s notice.

+Remote mirroring is a popular database backup strategy for organizations seeking to implement a hot site.
+However, when weighing the feasibility of a remote mirroring solution, be sure to take into account the infrastructure and personnel costs required to support the mirrored server, as well as the processing overhead that will be added to each database transaction on the mirrored server.

 ### System Resilience, High Availability, Quality of Service, and Fault Tolerance